Chartership is free of charge to eligible CIOL members, and it takes only a few minutes to register online.

 For applicant Members and Fellows, applying for chartership will be part of the membership admission process.

-Applicants from other qualifying organisations should contact the CIOL membership team for an application pack and details of how to apply and what evidence will be required.
+Applicants from other qualifying organisations should contact the CIOL membership team for details of how to apply and what evidence will be required.

-CIOL will randomly select for audit, a percentage of all registrations (from CIOL members) received each month.
+CIOL will randomly select for audit, a percentage of all registrations (from CIOL members) on a periodic basis.
 In addition, new CL applicants who select more than two designations will be automatically audited.
 If selected, CLs will be required to provide, within 60 days, the following evidence in order to maintain registration as a Chartered Linguist:

 - An up-to-date CV giving details of professional experience